Valeda Light Therapy for Dry Macular Degeneration

 Eye Exams

-Regular screening exams are an important part of guarding your vision and health.
-Dr. Makkouk…
+Regular eye exams are an important part of protecting your vision, and Dr. Makkouk recommends a comprehensive screening at least once a year.

 Patient receiving eye exam from eye doctor